sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/starting_with_questions.md

 # The query results reveal insights into the top-selling products in various cities and highlight a pattern in consumer preferences that is influenced by geographical and climatic factors.
 The selected cities in the United States and Switzerland exhibit distinct consumer behavior, showcasing a tangible connection between the local climate and the type of products purchased.

 # **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

-SQL Queries:

 # Output
 # In the colder cities like SF, I see lots of orders like Hoodies and Neck Tee, but in LA, a hotter place, short sleeves and shors

 ```sql